8 Best Renters Insurance Companies in Ohio of 2023

 What is the Average Cost of Renters Insurance in Ohio?

 The rate for renters insurance varies widely by state and can go from affordable to high priced due to whether or not your neighborhood is safe, has a low crime rate, and whether or not you have a good credit score, to name just a few.

-The national average is $27 a month or about $326 a year.
+The national average of basic renters insurance is $17 a month or about $206 a year.

 How to Find the Cheapest Renters Insurance

 Finding renters insurance can be quite challenging if you're on a budget, but it doesn't have to be expensive.